XPorted/xported-cli/docs/configuration.md

 # Configuration

 ## Overview
-XPorted CLI uses a TOML configuration file named `xported.toml` stored in the root of the directory where the CLI is executed.
+XPorted CLI uses a TOML configuration file named `.xported` stored in the root of the directory where the CLI is executed.
 This file contains settings that control the behavior of the CLI, including file management options, remote server configurations, and other preferences.

 ## Configuration File Structure
 The configuration file is structured in a TOML format, which is easy to read and write.